dlopes7/autodynatrace-flask-paas/README.md

-You should see the purepaths in Dynatrace
+Generate traffic to http://localhost, you should see the purepaths in Dynatrace